AhmedSamir74/studentsManagmentApp/README.md

 - Dark and Light themes
 - App support two languages Arabic and English
 - App support deep linking for sharing it
+- Unit testing for student card
+- Unit testing for chat card
-- I wish I could add unit testing but unfortunately time is tight
+I wish I could add unit testing for the hole app but unfortunately th time is tight

 to run this task plz run the following commands after clone <br />